organisciak/BookwormDB/STATIC/input.txt.md

 make database bookwormName=OL
 ```

+The `&` after the cat statement lets you move on to actually doing a process: otherwise, it will simply hang indefinitely, waiting for some process to come along and read the contents.

 ## Most flexible: specify a path.

 They said you could have a Model T in any color you liked, as long as it was black.
 Bookworm is happy to work with texts of any format, as long as it gets them in the two-column format above.

 What does this mean?
 If you're working with a set of gzipped tarballs, for instance, you don't have to actually decompress them first: you can just script a program that writes to `stdout` in the above format, and pass that program to the makefile.
 So if you wrote a script that printed out elements on the fly and put it into 'scripts' (the recommended, but not necessary, place) you could run

 ```{sh}
 make bookwormName=OL textStream=scripts/unzipTarball.sh
 ```